Pet culture: Dogs

-Human and dog sleeping together.
-Humans find their dog a part of their family.
+1936 family photograph.
+Some people consider their dog to be a part of their family.

-In the United States, the estimate of households that have dogs as pet is about 69 million.
-Nowadays, owners that have dogs have considered them their best friend and a part of their family.
-Owners that have suffered from mental illness, loneliness, and distress have lightly eased with the help of their dogs.
-Human and dog relationships have now been more emotional than practical.
-In the past, humans owned dogs for work purpose.
-Small dogs were used to scare off pest, while larger dogs were used for protection and identify danger.
-Other important jobs that people have used dogs to perform include, among other things, hunting for game, search and rescue for missing persons, herding of livestock and serving as therapy dogs for people.
+In the United States, the estimate of households that have dogs as a pet is about 69 million.
+Dog ownership reportedly can improve mental illness, along with feelings of loneliness and distress.
+In the past, humans owned dogs for work purposes.
+Small dogs were used to scare off pests, while larger dogs were used for protection and identifying danger.
+Other important jobs that people have used dogs for include hunting for game, search and rescue for missing persons, herding of livestock, and serving as therapy dogs for people.
+Currently, however, most dogs serve as companions to their owners rather than being working animals.

 Cats

-Cat lies in bed with its owner.
+A cat lies in bed with its owner.

-In the United States, there is an estimate of 45.3 million households that own a cat.
+In the United States, there is an estimated 45.3 million households that own a cat.
 In the past, humans owned cats for work purposes.
-The most common job for cats is killing or scaring off vermin such as pigeons and rodents.
+The most common job for cats was killing or scaring off vermin such as pigeons and rodents.
 Additionally, cats (particularly puppy cats) have also been used as protection animals for their owners.
 Another job cats have been known to perform for humans is serving as therapy cats for people.
-Between cats and dogs, cats have been known to be the opposite of how dogs act.
-Cats are seen to be more independent and tend to themselves.
-Many believe that cats are only with humans for their own benefits, such as eating.
-Nowadays, this idea has changed as cats are known to change their performance based on how their owners act towards them.
-The type of cat, character, and its history impacts their behavior.
+The breed of cat, its character, and its history impacts their behavior.

 Rodents

-In the United States, there is an estimate of 5.3 million households that have rodents as pets.
-Additionally, rats have also been used for work purpose as well such as bomb detection, laying computer link cables or serving as therapy animals for people.
-In the past, rodents were considered vermin that spread disease and were a threat to crops, as a result the practice of keeping small mammals as pets, is a relatively recent development, arising only after large-scale industrialization.
+In the United States, there is an estimated 5.3 million households that have rodents as pets.
+Rats have been used for work purposes such as bomb detection, laying computer link cables, or serving as therapy animals for people.
+In the past, rodents were considered vermin that spread disease and were a threat to crops.
+As a result, the practice of keeping small mammals as pets, is a relatively recent development, arising only after large-scale industrialization.

 Birds

-In the United States, there is an estimate of 6.0 million households that own birds.
-As with other domestic animals, birds have been used to perform roles and tasks such as delivering messages, pigeon racing or falconry.
+In the United States, an estimated 6 million households own birds.
+As with other domestic animals, birds have been used to perform roles and tasks such as delivering messages, pigeon racing, or falconry.
 Usually, ownership of birds requires an enclosure (such as a birdcages) or a tether (such as a jess) to keep the birds from getting loose.